OSINT-TECHNOLOGIES/dpulse/README.md

 # Tasks to complete before new release
-- [x] Create CSV report processing function
+- [ ] Rework Google Dorking module in separate mode
-- [ ] Bugfixes
+- [ ] Rework Google Dorks list into separate databases with different pre-configured dorks for various purposes
-- [x] Find an opportunity to get rid of the manual installation of wkhtmltopdf
+- [ ] Allow user to create their own dorks DB
-- [ ] IntelliSearch function to search useful strings in documents, SMs and so on
+- [ ] Add separate API search mode with different free APIs

 # DPULSE mentions in social medias